Hands-On Fundraising

 Don’t make it harder than it needs to be

-When you’re asking donors to give, don’t ask them to work.
-Your job is to make it as easy and clear as possible that they’re needed.
-And why they’re needed.
+And when you ask donors to give, don’t ask them to work.
+Because your job is to make it as easy and clear as possible why they’re needed.

 You know your organization’s work from the inside out.
 Some of your donors have a pretty good idea about how you do that work, too.